F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Informal Complaints must be filed with the Institutional Equity Office within 180 days of the incident of Discrimination or Harassment or, where the Discrimination or Harassment is of an ongoing nature, within 180 days from the most recent incident.

-Formal Complaints must be filed with The Institutional Equity Office within the earlier of 10 days following the conclusion of the Informal Resolution Process or 180 days of the last incident of Discrimination or Harassment.
+Formal Complaints must be filed with the Institutional Equity Office within the earlier of 10 days following the conclusion of the Informal Resolution Process or 180 days of the last incident of Discrimination or Harassment.

 Notwithstanding the foregoing, a complaint relating to alleged Discrimination or Harassment occurring during a Complainant’s employment by the University must be properly filed within 30 days following termination of the Complainant’s employment with the University.